Achieving 100 per cent renewable energy.

-First MacBook Pro with mercury-free LED-backlit display is announced.
+First MacBook Pro with a mercury-free LED-backlit display is announced.

-Apple expands its employee commuter program to include fuel-efficient biodiesel commuter coaches.
+Apple expands its employee commuter program in the US to include fuel-efficient biodiesel commuter coaches.

-Apple is the first computer manufacturer to entirely replace CRT displays with material-efficient and energy-efficient LCDs.
+Apple is the first computer manufacturer to entirely replace CRT displays with material- and energy-efficient LCDs.

 The Apple Supplier Code of Conduct is implemented.